Information Disclosure, Cognitive Biases, and Payday Borrowing in the United States

 APR Information: The APR was printed directly on the cash envelope, along with a comparison to other familiar rates such as mortgages and credit cards, which are much less expensive.

 Dollar information: The cash envelope included a comparison chart of payday loans and credit cards in terms of dollar costs, rather than annual interest rates.
-For example, whereas the dollar cost in interest of using a credit card to finance US$300 of debt is US$2.50 for 2 weeks and US$15 for 3 months, the cost in fees for a payday loan is US$45 for 2 weeks and US$270 for 3 months.
+For example, whereas the dollar cost in interest of using a credit card to finance $300 of debt is $2.50 for 2 weeks and $15 for 3 months, the cost in fees for a payday loan is $45 for 2 weeks and $270 for 3 months.